Richard L. Pratt Jr.: Background and education

-Pratt taught at Reformed Theological Seminary in Jackson, MS, and Orlando, FL, for 21 years.
-He also chaired the Old Testament Department in Orlando and is currently Adjunct Professor of Old Testament at Reformed Theological Seminary.
+Pratt taught Old Testament, Hebrew, and Hermeneutics at Reformed Theological Seminary in Jackson, MS, and Orlando, FL, for 21 years.
+He also chaired the Old Testament Department in Orlando and is currently adjunct professor of Old Testament at Reformed Theological Seminary.
 He received his B.A. from Roanoke College, studied at Westminster Theological Seminary, and received his M.Div. from Union Theological Seminary.
 He earned his Th.D. in Old Testament Studies from Harvard University.
 His thinking was greatly influenced by Cornelius Van Til among others.

 Selected publications

 Pratt has written and edited numerous books, commentaries and journal articles.
 He is the general editor of the NIV Spirit of the Reformation Study Bible and a contributing translator for the New Living Translation.
 Some of his books include: Pray with Your Eyes Open, Designed for Dignity, and He Gave Us Stories.
 He has written commentaries on both Chronicles and Corinthians and is also a contributor to the Complete Literary Guide to the Bible.
 His books have been translated into several languages including Chinese (Mandarin), Russian and Spanish.

 In 2014, a Festschrift was published in his honor.
 For the World: Essays in Honor of Richard L. Pratt Jr. included contributions from Bruce K. Waltke, William Edgar, and John M. Frame.